-Ask anyone what vegetable is most often planted and the answer will probably come back, “tomatoes”.
+Ask anyone what vegetable is most often planted in their garden and the answer will probably come back, “tomatoes”.
 That would be wrong, though.
 Kevin Twomey at T&T Seeds says that his number one seller is cucumber.

-Like beans, the more you pick cucumbers, the more harvest you will be rewarded with – after all, the plant lives to reproduce itself and when you take the fruit, it is stimulated to produce more.
+Like beans, the more you pick cucumbers, the more crop you will get.
+This is because harvesting stimulates the plant to reproduce more.

 There are three basic types of cucumber; slicing, pickling and burpless – the latter thin-skinned types are perfect for salads and don’t require peeling.

 Plant your cucumbers in spring when the outdoor temperature exceeds 16 C or start them indoors with a warm soil at 17 to 21 C (the top of the fridge makes a good incubator).
-Seeds should be planted an inch deep and about six inches apart.
+Plant the seeds an inch deep and about six inches apart.
 Thin seedlings to 12 inches apart then thin again when plants are four inches tall to 18 inches apart.

 Water adult plants consistently with about one gallon per plant per week.
 Inconsistent watering can result in bitter fruit.
 Do not over fertilize.
-Over fertilization will stunt growth – a low nitrogen, high potassium and phosphorus mix every three weeks is all that is needed.
+Over fertilization will stunt growth.
+All it needs is a low nitrogen, high potassium and phosphorus mix every three weeks.
 Water slowly in morning or evening, avoiding leaves.

 If plants flower but don’t produce fruit early in their lives, don’t fret.
 It is not unusual for cucumbers to begin with a crop of male flowers, which die off before the first female flowers appear.
 To attract bees for pollination, spray the plant with sugar water, says the Old Farmer’s Almanac.